cyberphone/doc/payments/review-secure-payment-confirmation.md

 ## SPC: Business Proposal Disguised as a Standardization Effort
 Why do I say that?
-The participant list: https://www.w3.org/2021/07/26-wpwg-spc-minutes only holds names of organizations that depend on tying merchants to their own unique checkout solution or payment networks.
+The participant list: https://www.w3.org/2021/07/26-wpwg-spc-minutes only holds names of people representing organizations that depend on tying ("lock-in") merchants to their own unique checkout solutions or payment networks.
-There are no representatives for *merchants*, *consumers*, or *banks*, not to mention *independent * technologists and thinkers.
+There are no representatives for *merchants*, *consumers*, or *banks*, not to mention *independent* technologists and thinkers.

 ## SPC Downsides at a Glance:
 - Awkward UX where you have to punch in your card number everywhere since there "by design" is no wallet.